Dividend Tax Rise & Rates

 A taxpayer with non-dividend income of £38,000 and dividend income of £12,000, based on 2021-22 tax bands.

-Income PABR band
+Income PA BR band

 2022-23